adithor/MusicPlaylist/README.md

 <h2>Introduction</h2>

-This is a simple command-line based playlist management program written in C++.
+This is a simple command-line-based playlist management program written in C++.
 The program allows users to create, modify, and manage playlists.
 Users can add new songs, delete songs, search for songs, play songs, and view recently played and sorted playlists.

 <h2>Features</h2>